 The top 30% of the registered Rambouillet rams as indicated by index are eligible for the Certified Ram Classification.
 In addition to the above requirement, a ram must meet acceptable standards from the standpoint of body type, amount of body skin folds, freedom from anatomical weaknesses and wool defects, including extremely hairy britch or excessive amount of belly type wool.
-All certified rams must have a minimum of 4.0 inches staple length, 9 pounds clean wool, a core wool grade of 23.77 or less, a maximum of 2.7 face cover score, and must have gained at least 0.55 pounds per day on test.
+All certified rams must have a minimum of 4.0 inches staple length, 9 pounds clean wool, a side wool grade of 24.9 or less, a britch wool grade of 27.84 or less, a maximum of 2.7 face cover score, and must have gained at least 0.55 pounds per day on test.